mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 In general, the orthotics space and more broadly the rehab technology space has so much opportunity for innovation.
 We hope that more people will put their brains into improving these devices and tools.
 Fundamental questions need to be answered about the usage of orthoses, that isn't feasible for a small startup.
 But we believe that an academic lab working in this space would find rich questions to answer and exciting challenges to tackle.
 And then with new discoveries, it would be the right time to introduce a new orthosis to the market.

 ## Thanks
-A huge thanks for all of the people that helped us on our journey.
-The communities at Penn, the patients, parents, providers, judges, and others.
+A huge thanks to all the people that helped us on our journey, the communities at Penn, the patients, parents, providers, judges, and others.
 We have learned a ton and had a great time.
 We hope that someone has seen our work and been moved to carry it forward.

 Best,